adaltas/node-nikita/packages/core/lib/actions/wait/README.md

 # `nikita.wait`

-Wait for some time before executing the following action.
+Wait for a condition before executing next actions.

+When `time` is defined or when the action receives an integer, the action simply wait for the defined laps.
 Internally, this is a simple action that calls setTimeout.
-Thus, time is in millisecond.
+Thus, the value is in millisecond.

+When it receives a function, the action wait for the function to succeed.

-## Example
+## Using time

 ```js
 before = Date.now()